Based on current COVID-19 positivity rates, visitation is allowed until further notice.

 Clinical Staff Pharmacist

-Dr. Waqas is a clinical staff pharmacist focusing on emergency medicine.
+Dr. Waqas is a clinical staff pharmacist focusing on pharmacy operations.
 He received his PharmD from Long Island University.
-He completed an ASHP-accredited PGY1 pharmacy residency at Plainview Hospital in 2016.

 JoMarie Yazak, RPh